Single cylinder Horizontal Steam Engine

 This was the first model I built when I re-discovered Meccano building in 1980.
 This was shortly after I had purchased The Hornby Companion Series book "The Meccano Super Models " Geoff Wright, 1978.
 At the time my Meccano collection was mainly what I had as a child with a few additional parts purchased on second hand stalls.
 To build the model I had to purchase some new sprocket chain, 4 of P/N 133 corner brackets and two P/N 50 slide pieces.
 I remember I had to wait several weeks for the corner pieces as Geoff Wright of M.W.
 Models in Henley-on-Thames was awaiting a delivery from the Calais Meccano factory.
 Power for the engine was supplied by my childhood E20R Meccano motor, well geared down.

 I decided in 2011 to make it hand operated to show at exhibitions.
 Kids and adults alike love turning a handle and watching something work and that is what Meccano is all about.
-The model can be seen working on.
+The model can be seen working on my YouTube channel, click on the logo above.

 In 1928 Meccano also made this model available to dealers, ready built as a "demonstration Model " this could be supplied with or without a 6 volt electric motor.
 The price was at the retail cost of the parts with no charge for labour.